Updated: Oct 8

 The FIX: EMOTIONAL FLEXIBILITY

-Eating is a pleasurable experience in addition it enhances positive or pleasant sensations and numbs unpleasant sensations.
+Recognize that seeking pleasure through food is natural and understandable.
+However, it's important to expand your sources of pleasure beyond just eating.
 Sometimes this pleasure and ease food provides is our biggest source daily pleasure and de-stress.
 Maybe you have a job that is stressful, and a home life that at times can be just as stressful.
 In this case you may find yourself turning to food, unconsciously, to receive that dose of pleasure from food.